MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Design and Development of MOFU

 \subsection{Mechanical design}

-As shown in Fig.~\ref{fig:mofu}, MOFU has a spherical shape whose vertical height varies between 210 and 280 mm, enabling whole-body expansion-contraction motion.
-This motion is realized by a Jitterbug structure, in which the vertical displacement is controlled by a linear mechanism consisting of a 20 mm lead screw (MTSPW1220, MISUMI Group Inc.) driven by a direct-drive motor (KM-1S-M4021, Keigan Inc.).
-The Jitterbug structure has also been employed in the modular robot AuxBot developed by Chin et al., and is characterized by achieving expansion-contraction with a single actuator \cite{Chin2023-yg}\cite{Lipton2019-mz}.
+MOFU has a spherical shape (Fig.~\ref{fig:mofu}) with a vertical height ranging from 210 to 280 mm, enabling whole-body expansion--contraction motion.
+This motion is achieved using a Jitterbug structure, where vertical displacement is controlled by a linear mechanism composed of a 20 mm lead screw (MTSPW1220, MISUMI Group Inc.) driven by a direct-drive motor (KM-1S-M4021, Keigan Inc.).
+The Jitterbug structure, previously implemented in the modular robot AuxBot developed by Chin et al., enables expansion--contraction of the robot’s body using a single actuator \cite{Chin2023-yg}\cite{Lipton2019-mz}.

-Since the Jitterbug structure itself is polyhedral, 3-D printed TPU frames were attached to five faces excluding the bottom face, thereby making the overall exterior closer to a spherical form.
-In addition, an infrared reflective distance sensor (Grove - Infrared Reflective Sensor, Seeed Studio) was installed on the inner side of the top frame (Fig.~\ref{fig:touch_sensor}).
-This sensor detects contact by measuring the distance to the fluffy cover.
-Although it was not used in the experiments reported in this study, it was implemented with the aim of enabling future contact-based interaction.
-Similar sensors can also be installed beneath the other frames, making it possible to easily extend the number of contact-detectable areas.
+The Jitterbug structure is inherently polyhedral; hence, 3-D printed TPU frames were attached to five faces, excluding the bottom face, to give the overall exterior a more spherical appearance.
+Additionally, an infrared reflective distance sensor (Grove - Infrared Reflective Sensor, Seeed Studio) was mounted on the inner side of the top frame (Fig.~\ref{fig:touch_sensor}).
+This sensor measures the distance to the fluffy cover to detect contact.
+Although it was not used in the experiments reported here, it was implemented to enable potential future contact-based interactions.
+Similar sensors can be installed on other frames to easily expand the number of contact-detectable areas.

-A quiet linear guide (TK-04, igus K.K.) was adopted in combination with the direct-drive motor for the linear mechanism (Fig.~\ref{fig:screw_guide}) to ensure quiet operation and backdrivability, thereby minimizing operating noise.
-Locomotion on the horizontal plane was made possible by constructing a differential two-wheel drive system, in which two additional direct-drive motors of the same type were used to drive the wheels.
-Rubber tires (NARROW TIRE SET, 58 mm DIA., TAMIYA, INC.) appropriate to the motor size were employed.
-To prevent the robot from toppling, sliding contact parts were placed at the front and rear of the bottom surface, ensuring stability by maintaining four points of ground contact.
-The arrangement of the individual components is shown in Fig.~\ref{fig:battery_controller}.
+A quiet linear guide (TK-04, Igus K.K.) was adopted in combination with the direct-drive motor for the linear mechanism (Fig.~\ref{fig:screw_guide}) to ensure quiet operation and backdrivability, thereby minimizing operating noise.
+Locomotion on the horizontal plane was enabled by a differential two-wheel drive system, using two additional direct-drive motors of the same type to drive the wheels.
+Rubber tires (NARROW TIRE SET, 58 mm DIA., TAMIYA, INC.) suitable for the motor size were employed.
+Sliding contact parts were added at the front and rear of the bottom surface to prevent tipping, ensuring stability by maintaining four points of contact with the ground.